AKORA-Studios/DiscordWelcomeCard/README.md

 * 💿 rounded edges / border
 * ⭕ avatar outline

-(Note that all example codes below are for discord.js Version 12.
-Example usage code in Version 13 or higher, is provided in [another file](Usage.md))
+(Note that all example codes below are for discord.js Version 13.
+Example usage code in Version 12, is provided in [another file](Usage.md))

 ## Card Options